-Doshia Woods begins her fifth season as a member of the Tulane women's basketball coaching staff for the 2014-15 season and will once again primarily be responsible for the development of the Green Wave's perimeter players, as well as serving as the recruiting coordinator and overseer of the student-athletes' academic progress.
+Doshia Woods begins her fifth season as a member of the Tulane women's basketball coaching staff in 2014-15.
+Woods is primarily responsible for the development of the Green Wave's perimeter players, serves as the recruiting coordinator, and oversees student-athletes' academic progress.

-During her time at Tulane, Woods has helped the Green Wave post four consecutive 20-plus win seasons, advance to a pair of Conference USA Championship title games twice and earn four straight bids to the WNIT.
-Her impact on the team has been evident with guards Danielle Blagg (2013, 2014), Jamie Kaplan (2014), Olivia Grayson (2012), Tiffany Aidoo (2011) claiming all-conference honors, Blagg named C-USA Freshman of the Year in 2012 and Leslie Vorpahl announced to the all-freshmen team.
+During her time at Tulane, Woods has helped the Green Wave post four consecutive 20-plus win seasons and four straight berths to the WNIT.
+Her impact on the team's guards has been evident with Danielle Blagg (2012-13 and 2013-14), Jamie Kaplan (2013-14), Olivia Grayson (2011-12), Tiffany Aidoo (2010-11) claiming all-conference honors.
+Blagg was also named C-USA Freshman of the Year in 2011-12, while Leslie Vorpahl earned all-freshmen team honors.

-Under Woods' tutelage, Cornelius and Teilane claimed Mid-Continent Conference Player of the Year honors at Western Illinois in 2003 and 2005, respectively.
-While Woods had moved on to Oregon State by the time Teilane completed her career, Teilane went on to earn honorable-mention WBCA/Kodak All-America recognition, was drafted by the Detroit Shock in the third round of the 2006 WNBA Draft and played in the 2008 Olympics as a member of Team Latvia.
+Under Woods' tutelage, Tiffany Cornelius (2002-03) and Zane Teilane (2004-05) claimed Mid-Continent Conference Player of the Year honors.
+While Woods had moved on to Oregon State by the time Teilane completed her career, Teilane went on to be drafted by the Detroit Shock in the third round of the 2006 WNBA Draft and played in the 2008 Olympics as a member of Team Latvia.

-Teilane is one of three future Olympians Woods helped develop as Kimberly Butler of Oregon State and Tugba Palazoglu of Western Illinois earned spots on the 2012 Great Britain and Turkey National Teams, respectively.
+Teilane is one of three future Olympians Woods helped develop as Kimberly Butler of Oregon State and Tugba Palazoglu of Western Illinois earned spots on the 2012 Great Britain and Turkey National Teams.

 She earned an associate's degree from Barton in 1999 and completed her bachelor's degree in English with a minor in psychology from Western Illinois in 2001.
 Woods is a member of the Women's Basketball Coaches Association and has served as a roundtable presenter for the WBCA national convention.
-Other presentations include Dan Tudor's "2014 National Collegiate Recruiting Conference," held in Boston, Mass.
+Woods was also a presenter at Dan Tudor's "2014 National Collegiate Recruiting Conference," held in Boston, Mass.
 In her time away from the court, she volunteers for "Girls First," a non-profit organization dedicated to providing sport and movement opportunities to underserved girls in the metropolitan New Orleans area.